Are You Strong Enough?

 “This formula has been my saving grace over the last decade,” she says.

-Anne’s humor, humility, honesty, and practical strategies for facing change make her a highly sought after speaker.
+Anne has been called a "motivational maven."
+Her humor, humility, honesty, and practical strategies for facing change make her a highly sought after speaker.
 Audiences come away knowing they are “strong enough” to overcome any difficulty after hearing her inspiring personal story.

 With a master’s degree in organization communication, Anne has studied and taught that emotional intelligence and proactive communication are the keys to personal and business success.
 She put those lessons to the test 10 years ago as a single mom launching her own consulting business while raising her son, Evan, who suffers from severe mental illness.